(1) The medicaid agency:

 (3) The agency:

 (a) Pays for a hospital covered service provided to an eligible WAH client enrolled in an agency-contracted managed care organization (MCO) plan, under the fee-for-service program if the service is excluded from the MCO's capitation contract with the agency and meets prior authorization requirements.
 (See WAC 182-550-2600

 for inpatient psychiatric services.)

 (b) Does not pay for nonemergency services provided to a WAH client from a nonparticipating hospital in a selective contracting area (SCA) unless exclusions in WAC 182-550-4700

 apply.
 The agency's selective contracting program and selective contracting payment limitations end for hospital claims with dates of admission before July 1, 2007.

 (4) The agency pays up to twenty-six days of inpatient hospital care for hospital-based detoxification, medical stabilization, and drug treatment for chemical dependent pregnant clients eligible under the chemical-using pregnant (CUP) women program.

 (5) The agency pays for inpatient hospital detoxification of acute alcohol or other drug intoxication when the services are provided to an eligible client:

-(a) In a detoxification unit in a hospital that has a detoxification provider agreement with the agency to perform these services and the services are approved by the division of alcohol and substance abuse (DASA); or
+(a) In a detoxification unit in a hospital that has a detoxification provider agreement with the agency to perform these services and the services are approved by the division of behavioral health and recovery (DBHR) within the department of social and health services (DSHS); or

 (b) In an acute hospital and all the following criteria are met:

-(i) The hospital does not have a detoxification specific provider agreement with DASA;
+(i) The hospital does not have a detoxification specific provider agreement with DBHR;

 (ii) The hospital provides the care in a medical unit;

 (iii) Nonhospital based detoxification is not medically appropriate for the client;

-(iv) The client does not require medically necessary inpatient psychiatric care and it is determined that an approval from a regional support network (RSN) or a mental health division (MHD) designee as an inpatient stay is not indicated;
+(iv) The client does not require medically necessary inpatient psychiatric care and it is determined that an approval from a behavioral health organization (BHO) or a DBHR designee as an inpatient stay is not indicated;

 (v) The client's stay qualifies as an inpatient stay;

 (vi) The client is not participating in the agency's chemical-using pregnant (CUP) women program; and

 (vii) The client's principal diagnosis meets the agency's medical inpatient detoxification criteria listed in the agency's published billing instructions.